 For more information, please contact the Office of the Registrar.

 The beauty and significance of mathematics in the history of human thought.
 Topics include primes, the pigeonhole principle, the Fibonacci sequence, infinity, chaos and fractals.
 Not for General Science majors.
 Prerequisites: high school algebra I and geometry, or equivalent.
-Offered fall.
-3 credits (QR)
+Offered spring of even-numbered years.
+3 credits.
+(QR)

 The mathematics of the elementary school.
 Problem solving, sets and logic, number and numeration systems, whole number operations and their properties, patterns among natural numbers, the art of guessing, fractions, decimals, ratios and portions, integers, rational and irrational numbers, and the use of calculators.
-May be applied to General Science major only with approval of the department chairperson.
 Prerequisite: 105 or equivalent.
-4 credits (QR)
+4 credits.
+(QR)

 A continuation of 135.
 Collection and treatment of data, concepts of probability, measurement, spatial concepts including one, two, and three dimensional shapes, congruence, similarity, transformations, graphic and computers including the use of Logo.
 Prerequisite: 135 or consent of instructor.
-NOTE: May be applied to General Science major only with approval of the department chairperson.
-4 credits
+4 credits.

 Review of algebra including equations, inequalities, functions, graphs, logarithms and exponentials.
 Topics in finite mathematics including matrix algebra and linear programming.
 Introduction to differential calculus and use in optimization.
 Applications in business, economics and the social sciences.
-Prerequisite: 105 or consent of instructor.
-5 credits
+Prerequisite: 105 or equivalent.
+5 credits.

-Differential and integral calculus of real functions of one real variable.
+Differential and integral calculus of real functions of one variable.
 Differentiation, the chain rule, the mean-value theorem, the fundamental theorem, limits and continuity, curve sketching.
 Integration by substitution.
 Application of the derivative and integral to physics and geometry.
 Prerequisite: 150 or equivalent.
-5 credits
+5 credits.